 Pre-approvals from City departments are required.
 Completed checklist must be submitted with Building Permit Application.

-The Asbestos Questionnaire is provided to assure compliance with the requirements of the Code of Virginia and the most recently adopted edition of the Virginia Uniform Statewide Building Code.
-It must be completed for all permit applications for existing buildings and structures.
-Such as building, electrical, mechanical, plumbing, fire protection, and sign permits.
+The Asbestos Questionnaire is required to ensure compliance with the requirements of the Code of Virginia and the most recently adopted edition of the Virginia Uniform Statewide Building Code.
+It must be completed for all permit applications for existing buildings and structures, such as building, electrical, mechanical, plumbing, fire protection, and sign permits.
 It is not required for new free standing buildings or structures.

 If applicable, a copy of the Certificate of Asbestos Inspection.
 All structures built prior to January 1, 1985 must submit an asbestos inspection certificate for buildings being renovated or demolished.
-For exemptions view the Virginia Construction Code and go to Part 1 Section 110.3.
+For exemptions, view the Virginia Construction Code, Part 1 Section 110.3.